d2s/Documentation/_posts/2018-04-10-Changelog.md

 ---
 I am using the application on a daily basis and it evolves during my own use.
 Suggestions for new *features*, *enhancements* and *bug reports* are more than welcome.
 Please add an [Issue](https://github.com/rsyncOSX/RsyncOSX/issues) regarding any requests or bugs.
 There is, 28 January 2018, a new [version 3.1.3](https://rsync.samba.org/) of rsync.
 I will include a .dmg file with latest version of rsync for manually install as part of the new releases of RsyncOSX.
 If you plan to utilize the [snapshot](/Snapshots) feature of RsyncOSX, please use either version 3.1.2 or 3.1.3 of rsync.

-## Version v5.3.1
+## Version 5.3.1

-Released 23 April 2018
+Released 23 April 2018.

 Rsync does not support encrypted backups directly.
 There is another tool `rclone` which does.
-By utilizing RsyncOSX and [RcloneOSX](https://github.com/rsyncOSX/rcloneosx) to synchronize encrypted backup to remote servers running OS as FreeBSD, Linux, Solaris and so on.
+By utilizing RsyncOSX and [RcloneOSX](https://github.com/rsyncOSX/rcloneosx) to synchronize encrypted backup to **remote servers** running OS as FreeBSD, Linux, Solaris and so on.
 RsyncOSX executes the `rclone` and `rsync` command line tool in one go.
 The administration of the rclone part is done in [RcloneOSX](https://github.com/rsyncOSX/rcloneosx).

 Please read the documents about [encrypted](/Encrypted) backups.